Adesh101/PDP-GUI/res/DESIGN-README.txt

 The view includes the text-based interface where the input is read and output messages are displayed.
 A readable object is used to read the user input and an appendable object is used to return the output

+GUI:
+To implement GUI, we created two main interfaces Functional View and Text Field View.
+Functional View represents the main menu of our program and Text Field view represents the separate operations of the program.
+We have created separate classes to accomodate each feature of the code and we have created a separate Controller, GUI controller to handle GUI View.
+We followed command design pattern and have created keys with the button action commands that are passed through the GUI.
+The Functional View contains subclasses that have appropriate names regarding the view they represent.